seizmo/kindle-the-economist/README.md

 This is necessary to run the script:

-  * A valid The Economist subscriptions
+  * A valid The Economist subscription (linked with your economist.com account)
   * Ruby 1.9.1+
   * ImageMagick